This post is part of my Bad Career Advice series in which I expose outdated, clichéd, and counterproductive advice for exactly what it is.

 “…even the best job in the world [is] still just a job.
 Even Johnny Ramone said that being a rock and roll guitar player was a pretty good job, but that, in the end, it also sucked just like any other job.”

 Work is called work because it’s not play.
 Once you depend on something to put food on your table, it becomes something different.
 It’s no longer “that thing you do for fun”; it’s “that thing you have to do for survival”.

 That doesn’t mean you won’t end up enjoying or maybe even loving the work you do.
 But it will also be work.
 You probably won’t mistake it for anything else.

 Once you take an activity you love (for me, writing) and start doing it for pay, you involve the opinions and needs of others.
 Writing for a living means I often have to set aside my personal artistic vision, and simply follow the instructions of my client.
 I sometimes call myself a “writer monkey” because I feel so caged in.
 I still write for myself, to explore my own ideas and personal style, and, on most days, I’d say I love the work I do…but these are two different things.
 The writing I do for work is not the writing I do for play.

 Work is MORE than the Work

 Instead of focusing on doing what you love so work won’t feel like “work”, take some time to figure out what work means to you.
 What do you want to get out of it mentally, physically, socially and spiritually?
-(Get my free mini-workbook if you need help with this.)
+(Get my free e-workbook “How Nourishing is Your Career?” if you need help with this.)
 Then, see how your talents match up with that.
 For example, if I happened to be the type of person who wanted a lot of social interaction at work, my career in writing (no matter how much I love the activity) would be quite a letdown.

 Work is about more than the thing you’re doing.
 It offers nourishment in a number of different ways.
 So, when you think about finding work you’ll enjoy (work that, hopefully, can be truly nourishing) think about the entire experience.